ietf-teep/architecture/draft-ietf-teep-architecture.md

 The following terms are used:

-  - App Store: an online location from which Untrusted Applications can be downloaded.
+  - App Store: An online location from which Untrusted Applications can be downloaded.

   - Device: A physical piece of hardware that hosts one or more TEEs, often along with